 Grand openings can make or break a restaurant.
 Having a successful grand opening comes down to proper planning and organization as well as some excellent grand opening ideas.

 There are many steps that you can take before your grand opening to ensure that it is a success and you see repeat customers from it.
-You’ll also want to take some steps before the event to ensure that everything at the grand opening runs perfectly.
+You’ll also want to take some steps before the event to ensure that everything at the grand opening runs perfectly and you get the name of your restaurant out there.

 Here are 12 Grand Opening Ideas to ensure a memorable first day for your restaurant — as well as ensure its continued success on every day after that!